I do not like them with a fox.

-I would not eat them in a house!
+I do not like them in a house.

-I would not eat them with a mouse!
+I do not like them with a mouse.

-I would not eat them here or there!
+I do not like them here or there.

 The original book(s) contain examples of:

 - Ambiguous Syntax: Sam's questions about eating green eggs and ham with a mouse, fox, and goat are worded vaguely, making one wonder if Sam meant "with" as a side dish or dinner guest.